Property Sale in Belgium: Costs & Taxes 2024

 Questions fréquentes

-Who pays the notary fees when selling a property in Belgium?
+Who pays the notary fees in a Belgian property sale?

 Quand consulter un avocat ?